teampat/wordpress-nginx-docker/README.md

 3. Now let's open a browser and navigate to ‌http://localhost or https://yourdomain The WordPress installation page will welcome you.

 ## Deploy with your old WordPress website
-1. Copy your wordpress directory to `./wordpress` before start Docker Compose.
+1. Copy your wordpress files into `./wordpress` before start Docker Compose.
 2. Copy env from template file (`.env.develop` or `.env.production`) to `.env`

    ```console